hsuonsivu/hsupublic/3d-models/README.md

 ### filmscanframe.scad
 ### Makefile.filmscanframe

-A frame to scan film strips in a flat bed scanner, both negatives and positives (name is misleading).
+A frame to scan film strips in a flat bed scanner, for both negatives and positives.
 This is designed for Epson Perfection V850 Pro, so it has Epson's positioning knobs.
-The positioning knobs are detachale, as with them the frame is too wide for A4 pocket.
+The positioning knobs are detachable, as with them the frame is too wide for A4 pocket.

+I am using vuescan to scan the film strips.

 The motivation for this was that Epson included a strip frame which can scan only 3 strips at the time, and it has glass, which can cause